alex-1134/hiphop_memory_game/README.md

 The user should be able to engage with the data and alter the way that the information is displayed.

-## Hip-Hop Memory Game
+## Music Memory Game

 The idea for this project is a simple memory game.
-The user gets 16 cards (8 pairs) and has to match all the pairs.
-Once they find a pair, the pictures sta uncovered the board.
+The user gets 16 / 36 cards (8 / 18 pairs) and has to match all the pairs.
+Once they find a pair, the pictures stay uncovered the board.

 You can view the deployed game [here](https://alex-1134.github.io/memory_game_milestone/)